Dr Briony Birdi

 Committee and advisory group membership

-- QAA (Quality Assurance Agency for Higher Education) Benchmark Advisory Group member (2014-15)
+- QAA (Quality Assurance Agency for Higher Education) - member of Benchmark Advisory Group for Librarianship, Information, Knowledge, Records and Archives Management in the UK (2014-15)

 - CILIP Ethics Committee member (2016-)